sunyu0410/PyRegPipe/README.md

 * `regFunc.py`: this file defines the action of each step.
 It uses the functions defined in the utility file `reg.py`.
 The action for each step will be read by `regSpecs.py` and linked with the buttons accessible to the user.

 * `reg.py`: defines the commonly used tasks as functions.
 These functions can be called individually.
-Please refer to [here](https://bitbucket.org/chengsoon.ong/mrhist/wiki/python-in-slicer-3) for more information.

 ## Details
 Let's have a closer look from the bottom up.